-- ☐ i.
+- ☐ xi.
+Other.
+Describe: Click or tap here to enter text. - c.
+Children with disabilities.
+Check and describe all that apply. - i.
 Grants and contracts (as discussed in 4.1.6).
-Describe: Click or tap here to enter text. - ii.
+Describe: Click or tap here to enter text. - ☐ ii.
 Family Child Care Networks.
 Describe: Click or tap here to enter text. - iii.
 Start-up funding.
 Describe: Click or tap here to enter text. - iv.
 Technical assistance support.
-Describe: ECETP 12 credit & CDA programs at the Community College of Rhode Island and the Rhode Island College bilingual infant toddler program.
+Describe: <a href="ECETP 12 credit & CDA programs at the Community College of Rhode Island and the Rhode Island College bilingual infant toddler program.
 The Center for Early Professionals and offers and provides on-site technical assistance and training to providers. - v.
 Recruitment of providers.
-Describe: Click or tap here to enter text.
+Describe: Click or tap here to enter text. - vi.

-vi.
 Tiered payment rates (as discussed in 4.3.3).
 Describe: